Implementing a 'Friends' Service Using a Graph Database

 Graph databases may seem unfamiliar at first glance, but there are actually quite a few products available.
 We chose Neo4j.

-Currently ranked #1!
+Currently the #1 ranked product!
 Not that the ranking necessarily means the product is outstanding, though 😅 / DB-Engines Ranking of Graph DBMS

 We looked at which product to choose based on the criteria below.

-I was able to get a pretty good sense of the differences between positions 1 through 3 just by looking at the ranking.
-The ranking is largely based on popularity.
-The high ranking indicates that the product is widely used and that people are actively engaged with it.
-I felt that this meant the product offered a high level of reliability, had plenty of references, and was easily accessible.
+I was able to get a pretty good sense of the differences between numbers 1 through 3 just by looking at the ranking order.
+The rankings are largely based on popularity.
+The high rankings indicate that these products are widely used and that people are actively interested in them.
+I felt that this meant they offered a high degree of reliability, had plenty of references, and were easily accessible.

 In terms of infrastructure scalability, cloud-based products like Microsoft Cosmos DB and AWS Neptune also seemed like good options.
 However, since Neo4j also offers cloud-based products and its enterprise version supports clustering, we determined that Neo4j was the best fit.